-Whether it’s your first or fifth trip, you’ll absolutely love working your way through this list of the best things to do in Kelowna!
+Whether it’s your first or fifth trip, you’ll absolutely love working your way through this list of the best things to do in Kelowna in the Okanagan Valley!

-In the Okanagan Valley on the Eastern shore of Okanagan Lake is Kelowna.
-Surrounded by stunning provincial parks, wineries to rival those of any wine country in the World and a welcoming laid back vibe.
+In the Okanagan Valley on the Eastern shore of Okanagan Lake you’ll find Kelowna.
+Surrounded by stunning provincial parks, wineries to rival those of any wine country in the world and a welcoming laid-back vibe.

 A 4-hour drive from Vancouver means it’s the perfect option for a weekend getaway, and there is so much to do here to keep you entertained on a longer trip too.